Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 ### Cost Complexity Pruning

-In this method, we aim to reduce the number of leafs.
-For example, we can ignore or prune a leaf[=condition] which we don't think is indicative of a successful applicant.
+In this method, we aim to reduce the number of leaves.
+For example, we can ignore or prune a condition (represented as a leaf) which we don't think is indicative of a successful applicant.